WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 71. What is the difference between React and ReactDOM?

 - React is a JavaScript library for building User Interfaces.
 It provides a way to build re-usable UI components and manage their state.
 ReactDOM is a separate library that provides specific methods for interacting with the DOM, such as **render()** and **unmountComponentAtNode()**.
 ReactDOM is glue that connects React with the DOM.

+## 72. Why is ReactDOM separated from React?

+- React and ReactDOM are separated to provide better flexibility in different environments.
+React can be used to build the interfaces on the Web, on Mobile , or on Desktop without having to change the core library.
+ReactDOM provides the specific methods needed to render components on the Web.